Skip to content

 3. Manage Your Taxes Regularly

 While your contractors continue to update HMRC regarding tax dues and returns, it’s your job as a subcontractor to keep track of your taxes daily.
-Hiring a cheap startup accountant may be necessary if you want to know where your money is going and to guarantee your taxes are paid on time.
+Hiring a cheap business accountant may be necessary if you want to know where your money is going and to guarantee your taxes are paid on time.

 Aside from that, your employer will present you with a tax deduction certificate that you need to keep safe because you’re going to use it for future verification purposes.
 It will also serve as your proof as a subcontractor that you complied with the tax reductions for CIS.